 Toddlers love to cook like mommy and daddy do!
 As your one-year-old enters toddlerhood, you’ll find that he will start spending much of their day imitating the chores and tasks you do.
 It’s how they learn, develop their imagination, and have fun.
 You can encourage this play and keep them entertained by providing them with their own toys similar to their adult counterparts.

 A great example of this is a wooden play kitchen.
 They can “cook” in a play kitchen all they want.
-I love the kitchens by Elves & Angels though they are a more expensive than other options.
+I love the kitchens by Elves & Angels though they are more expensive than other options.
 If you want a non-toxic, wooden play kitchen, these are excellent quality, durability, and 100% safe.

 18. Wooden Play Food